Help Your Primary 4 Child Jump From 70% To 90% In Maths Exams!

 - Let your child work calculations backwards to check for accuracy

-*This article was contributed by Mr Cai Shaoyang, who has taught for 10 years as a Ministry of Education Education Officer for primary schools in English, Math and Science.
+*This article was contributed by Mr Cai Shaoyang, who has taught for 10 years as a Ministry of Education Education Officer for primary schools in English, Maths and Science.
 He has also presented a research paper on the teaching and learning of decimals at the International Congress for Mathematical Education (ICME) conference, which is equivalent to the math version of the Olympics, in 2012 in Seoul.
 Click here to subscribe to his FREE newsletter for Maths tips.